-- 512.301 Solicitation provisions and contract clauses for the acquisition of commercial products and commercial Services. - 512.302 Tailoring of provisions and clauses for the acquisition of commercial products and commercial services.
+- 512.301 Solicitation provisions and contract clauses for the acquisition of commercial products and commercial services (FAR DEVIATION). - 512.302 Tailoring of provisions and clauses for the acquisition of commercial products and commercial services.

 PART 512 - ACQUISITION OF COMMERCIAL PRODUCTS AND COMMERCIAL SERVICES